eps696/SDfu/README.md

 ```
 python src/latwalk.py -im _in/pix --cfg_scale 0 --strength 1
 ```
+Interpolations can be made smoother by adding `--latblend` option ([latent blending] technique).
+If needed, smooth the result further with [FILM](https://github.com/google-research/frame-interpolation).
 Check other options and their shortcuts by running these scripts with `--help` option.
-Interpolated videos may be further smoothed out with [FILM](https://github.com/google-research/frame-interpolation).

 There are also Windows bat-files, slightly simplifying and automating the commands.